-The Bazaar is a one-day mash-up of homemade baked goods, pickles, preserves & frozen foods, of hand-crafted needlework, decor, and gift baskets, of fresh plants, donated home furnishings & clothing, a children’s carnival, music and lunch …. yes lunch!
+For 70 years, the women of Trinity Episcopal Cathedral have hosted a quintessential community Bazaar.
+It’s a mash-up of home-made baked goods, pickles, preserves & frozen foods, hand-crafted needlework, home decor and baubles to tickle your fancy, gift baskets, fresh plants, trees & garden decor, donated home furnishings & clothing, a children’s carnival, music and lunch …. yes lunch!